High Protein Oatmeal Bowl (That Won't Make You Sleepy!)

 Pastured Butter or Coconut Oil: I also like to add some tasty fat because oatmeal just tastes freaking better with melted fat.
 Plus saturated fat (if you do okay on it) is great for your hormones, brain and cell integrity.

-This really only takes a few minutes to throw together (if you use sprouted oats)!
+This only takes a few minutes to throw together (if you use sprouted oats)!
 Let's do it!

 High Protein Oatmeal Bowl